 I’m a big fan of keeping a tidy workspace.
 When I’m feeling stuck or unmotivated, I’ll tidy my workspace or my surroundings.

 This also serves as a mental reset.
 The location or the activity isn’t important.
 Other people take walks or showers.
 What’s important is that you find a way to refresh your energy and clarify the mind.
-Often some of our best work is done away from our workspace.

 Step 4: Keep it simple

 Eschew complexity.
 You don’t need some calibrated ecosystem of software products.
 Pencil and paper work great.
-If you like digital, a simple text document can suffice.
+If you like digital, a simple text file can suffice.
 The goal should be to work on the essential and make room for deeper engagement.

 In general, less is more.
 Think fewer tools with fewer rules.